AdaCore/gnatcoverage/doc/gnatcov/cov_common_switches.rst

    executable used to generate them.
 This option causes the named executable to be loaded for coverage analysis, and to override the indication contained in any trace specified after it on the command line.
-An empty executable name may be specified to restore the default behaviour of using the indication contained in each trace file.
+An empty executable name may be specified to restore the default behavior of using the indication contained in each trace file.
 Note that :cmd-option:`--exec` may appear last on the command line, in which case it applies to no trace file, but still causes the indicated executable to be included in the coverage analysis.